Web filtering in schools

 Web filtering in schools blocks students from inappropriate and distracting content across the web, while allowing sites that are selected by school administrators.
 Rather than simply blocking off large portions of the Internet, many schools utilize customizable web filtering systems that provide them with greater control over which sites are allowed and which are blocked.
 Schools will typically block social media websites, games, pornography, other distracting websites, websites that harm academic integrity, websites that bypass web filtering, etc.

 By region

 United States

 The Children's Internet Protection Act (CIPA) requires that U.S. schools have appropriate measures in place to protect students from obscene or harmful online content in order to be eligible for discounts on internet access or internal connections through the Schools and Libraries Program of the Universal Service Fund, commonly known as the E-Rate program.
-There are a number of commercially available free and paid services that allow schools to meet CIPA requirements and receive the discount.
+There are a number of commercially available free and paid services to block harmful web content, allowing schools to meet CIPA requirements and therefore receiving the discount.